-A native of the Chicago area, Dave Boling is a novelist and sports columnist in Washington state.
-According to the Tacoma News Tribune, he wrote portions of Guernica in airports during layovers, on long flights and in hotel rooms.
-A piece of historical fiction set during the Spanish Civil War, Guernica is Boling’s first novel and was honored by the independent booksellers of the Northwest in 2009.
-The Oregonian says, “Boling writes with a reporter’s eye and a novelist’s heart and imagination.”
+A native of the Chicago area, Dave Boling is a novelist and sports columnist in Washington.
+According to the Tacoma News Tribune, he wrote portions of his debut novel, Guernica, in airports during layovers, on long flights and in hotel rooms.
+A work of historical fiction set during the Spanish Civil War, Guernica won a PNBA Award in 2009 and was also a finalist for a Washington State Book Award.
+“Boling writes with a reporter’s eye and a novelist’s heart and imagination,” says The Oregonian.

-Deb Caletti is the award-winning young adult author of The Queen of Everything; Honey, Baby, Sweetheart, which was honored with an award from the independent booksellers of the Northwest in 2005; Wild Roses; The Nature of Jade; The Fortunes of Indigo Skye; and The Secret Life of Prince Charming.
+Deb Caletti is the award-winning young adult author of a dozen books, including The Queen of Everything; Honey, Baby, Sweetheart, which was honored with an award from the independent booksellers of the Northwest in 2005; Wild Roses; The Nature of Jade; The Fortunes of Indigo Skye; and The Secret Life of Prince Charming.
 Caletti grew up in the San Francisco Bay area and earned her journalism degree from the University of Washington in Seattle.
 When Caletti is not writing books or reading them, she is a painter and a lyricist and speaks widely to audiences on writing and life as an author.
 Caletti lives with her family in Seattle.

 Michael Collins is author of eight novels and the screenplay for “Julia,” a French film starring Tilda Swinton.
 His novels include Death of a Writer, The Keepers of Truth, and The Resurrectionists, which was honored in 2003 by the independent booksellers of the Northwest.
 Collins is related to the Irish Nationalist hero of the same name and most of his work deals with the social and economic inequality that he witnessed while growing up in Ireland and after immigrating to America.
 Collins is also an ultra-runner and has run the Himalayan 100-Mile Stage Race, the Mt.
 Everest Challenge Marathon and in 2006 he won the North Pole Marathon and Sahara Half, just five weeks apart.

-Children’s book author Kurt Cyrus has worked as a fruit picker, forklift driver, respiratory therapist, rock drill operator, picture framer and concrete mixer for burial vaults.
+Children’s author Kurt Cyrus has worked as a fruit picker, forklift driver, respiratory therapist, rock drill operator, picture framer and concrete mixer for burial vaults.
 He has written and illustrated eight picture books and has illustrated another ten that were written by other authors.
 His Hotel Deep: Light Verse from Dark Water, a poetic adventure in the underwater world of the ocean, was honored with a 2006 award from the independent booksellers of the Northwest.
 Cyrus has done interior illustrations for M.T.
-Anderson’s Thrilling Tales series and cover art for various titles, including Rootabaga Stories by Carl Sandburg.
+Anderson’s Thrilling Tales series and cover art for various titles, including a version of Rootabaga Stories by Carl Sandburg.
 He lives in Cottage Grove, Oregon with his partner, Linnea, and a pet dog.

 Craig Joseph Danner

 Craig Joseph Danner is a native Oregonian who earned a degree in creative writing from Evergreen State College.
 His debut novel, Himalayan Dhaba, was first published in 2001, and quickly became a bookseller favorite, winning a 2002 award from the independent booksellers of the Northwest.
 He is a Physician Assistant, and has spent over ten years as a rural volunteer firefighter and emergency medical responder.
-A full-time novelist, he spends his non-writing time with his wife and two sons, and works on-call as a medico-legal death investigator.
+A full-time novelist, he spends his non-writing time with his family and works on-call as a medico-legal death investigator.

 Alexandra Day is the pen name for children’s book author and illustrator Sandra Louise Woodward Darling.
 Darling and her husband, Harold, whom Darling credits with writing and conceiving many of Day’s books, have produced more than twenty titles, including the Good Dog, Carl series, which was honored with a 2009 Lifetime Achievement Award by the independent booksellers of the Northwest.
 Darling, who once said that “Genuinesness is the one essential ingredient in a children’s book,” lives with her husband in Seattle.